-- Should any player, coach, or non-playing personnel on the players bench or penalty bench, throw anything on the ice during the game or at a stoppage of play, a bench minor penalty for unsportsmanlike conduct shall be assessed. - A misconduct penalty shall be imposed on a player who unintentionally or accidentally throws his stick or any part of it or any object or piece of equipment outside the playing area.
-If the offence is committed intentionally, a game misconduct penalty shall be assessed to the offending player.
-If the offence is committed in protest of an official's decision, a minor penalty for unsportsmanlike conduct plus a game misconduct penalty shall be assessed to the offending player. - If a player attempts to, injures, or deliberately injures an opponent by throwing a stick or any other object or piece of equipment at an opposing player, coach, or non- playing club personnel, he shall be assessed a match penalty. - When any member of the defending team, including the coach or any nonplaying personnel, throws or shoots any part of a stick or any other object or piece of equipment at the puck or puck carrier in his defending zone, the Referee or Linesman shall allow the play to be completed and if a goal is not scored, a penalty shot shall be awarded to the non-offending team.
+- f) If a player attempts to or deliberately injuries an opponent by throwing a stick or any other object or piece of equipment at an opposing player, coach, or non-playing club personnel, he shall be assessed a match penalty.
+If injury results from the thrown object, a match penalty must be assessed for deliberate injury of an opponent. - g) When any member of the defending team, including the coach or any nonplaying personnel, throws or shoots any part of a stick or any other object or piece of equipment at the puck or puck carrier in his defending zone, the Referee or Linesman shall allow the play to be completed and if a goal is not scored, a penalty shot shall be awarded to the non-offending team.
 This shot shall be taken by the player designated by the Referee as the player fouled.
-If the officials are unable to determine the person against whom the offence was made, the non-offending team shall designate a player on the ice at the time of the offence to take the shot.

-- If a player on a breakaway in the neutral or attacking zone is interfered with by a stick or any object or piece of equipment that is thrown by a member of the defending team, including the coach or any non-playing club personnel, a penalty shot shall be awarded to the non-offending team. - If a player on a breakaway in the neutral or attacking zone is interfered with by an object thrown on the ice by a spectator that causes him to lose possession of the puck or fall, the Referee shall award a penalty shot to the player who was fouled. - If, when the opposing goalkeeper has been removed, a player of the defending team, including the coach or any non-playing personnel, throws or shoots any part of a stick or any other object or piece of equipment at the puck or puck carrier in the neutral or his own defending zone, thereby preventing the puck carrier from having a clear shot on an open net, a goal shall be awarded to the attacking team.
+If the officials are unable to determine the person against whom the offence was made, the non-offending team shall designate a player on the ice at the time of the offence to take the shot. - h) If a player on a breakaway in the neutral or attacking zone is interfered with by a stick or any object or piece of equipment that is thrown by a member of the defending team, including the coach or any non-playing club personnel, a penalty shot shall be awarded to the non-offending team. - i) If a player on a breakaway in the neutral or attacking zone is interfered with by an object thrown on the ice by a spectator that causes him to lose possession of the puck or fall, the Referee shall award a penalty shot to the player who was fouled. - j) If, when the opposing goalkeeper has been removed, a player of the defending team, including the coach or any non-playing personnel, throws or shoots any part of a stick or any other object or piece of equipment at the puck or puck carrier in the neutral or his own defending zone, thereby preventing the puck carrier from having a clear shot on an open net, a goal shall be awarded to the attacking team.
 For purpose of this rule, an open net is defined as one from which a goalkeeper has been removed for an additional attacking player.
-The goalkeeper is considered off the ice once the replacement player has entered the ice surface.
+The goalkeeper is considered off the ice once the replacement player has entered t